happybeing/safe-drive/README.md

 # What is SAFE Drive?

 SAFE Drive lets you access your SAFE Network storage as if it is on your local drive.
 It implements a virtual drive for SAFE Network on Windows, Mac OS and Linux computers, and uses the nodejs `fuse-bindings` library.

-Features:
+Features available now are listed below along with work in progress and future plans, but at your own risk!

+WARNING: This software is still 'alpha' and may lose or corrupt data.
+Also be aware that all software contains bugs, so it is important for you to ensure that your data is backed up appropriately.

 ### Files (read only access)
 - access your SAFE containers under `~/SAFE` (i.e. `_public`, `_documents, _music, _video, _photos`)